mlindgren/blog-archive/source/_posts/2014-12-07-book-review-i-am-malala.markdown

-And yet, peculiarly, this section also seems to be short on some basic factual details; for instance, until I looked it up for this review, I had pictured Mingora (based on the book's description as much as my own ignorance) as a small, rural city.
+And yet, peculiarly, this section also seems to be short on some basic factual details; for instance, until I looked it up for this review, I had pictured Mingora as a small, rural city.
 In fact, though, its population was 175,000 in 1998&mdash;sixteen years ago, so it's likely grown considerably since then.
 The city _I_ grew up in has less than half that population today.
 Thus, my perception as I read the book was greatly skewed in this respect, but it needn't